Is your school and instructors certified by the State of Wisconsin?

 Once the 30 hour online program is completed, the file will be reviewed within 24-36 hours.

 If you have registered for the behind the wheel program, the MV3001 form will be mailed to the student after all fees have been paid.
+Once the student receives the MV3001 form, then they are able to go to the DMV for the written temps test when they are 15 years or older.

 If you registered for the online program only, 1st Rate Driving will notify the State that the online program is complete and the student will receive a confirmation email to provide to the school completing the behind the wheel program.
+The student would then receive the MV3001 form for their temps, from the school that will be providing the behind the wheel lessons.

 Where are the traditional classroom sessions held?

-For Traditional Classes:
+Traditional Classes: **CURRENTLY UNAVAILABLE**

 Online programs are self paced and there is no classroom.